timelinesrevisited/supplemental/README.md

 # supplemental
-supplemental material for the CHI 2016 paper submission: "Timelines Revisited: A Principled Design Space for Expressive Storytelling"
+supplemental material for the research paper submission: "Timelines Revisited: A Principled Design Space for Expressive Storytelling"